hneemann/Digital/README.md

 by the method of Quine and McCluskey.
 Also the truth table, can be derived from a circuit which contains simple combinatorial logic, D flip-flops or JK flip-flops, including the generation of the state transition table.
-Note, however, that a NOR-Gate-flipflop is not recognized as such.
+Note, however, that a NOR-Gate-flip-flop is not recognized as such.
-The analysis of sequential circuits only works with purely combinatorial circuits combined with the built-in D or JK flop flops.
+The analysis of sequential circuits only works with purely combinatorial circuits combined with the built-in D or JK flop-flops.

 ## How do I get set up? ##